serginator/cheatsheets/md/security/wifi.md

 If you need to be able to pause aircrack-ng and resume it later you'll need to make use of `John the Ripper` tool.

-You should launch the cracking with this command:
+You should launch the cracking process with this command:

 ```
 john --session=wpa --stdout --wordlist=<dict-file> | aircrack-ng -w - -b <bssid> wpa.cap